curl/everything-curl/cmdline-passwords.md

 ### Network leakage

-Secondly, this command line sends the user credentials to an HTTP server, which is a clear-text protocol that is open for men in the middle or other snoopers to spy on the connection and see what is sent.
+Secondly, this command line sends the user credentials to an HTTP server, which is a clear-text protocol that is open for man-in-the-middle or other snoopers to spy on the connection and see what is sent.
 In this command line example, it makes curl use HTTP Basic authentication and that is completely insecure.

 There are several ways to avoid this, and the key is of course then to avoid protocols or authentication schemes that sends credentials in the plain over the network.
-Easiest is perhaps to make sure you avoid plain text protocols.
+Easiest is perhaps to make sure you use encrypted versions of protocols.
 Use HTTPS instead of HTTP, use FTPS instead of FTP and so on.

 If you need to stick to a plain text and insecure protocol, then see if you can switch to using an authentication method that avoids sending the credentials in the clear.
-If you want HTTP, such methods would include Digest (`--digest`) and Negotiate (`--negotiate.`).
+If you want HTTP, such methods would include Digest (`--digest`), Negotiate (`--negotiate.`) and NTLM (`--ntlm`).